creeder23/auto-docs/DOCUMENT_TEMPLATE.md

 ### Advanced
-Include example(s) with complicated parameter settings and/or example(s) where
-taskname is used as part of a workflow involving other GBDX tasks.
+Include example(s) with complicated parameter settings and/or example(s) where this task is used as part of a workflow involving other GBDX tasks.

 ### Issues
-List known past/current issues with taskname (e.g., version x does not ingest vrt files).
+List known past/current issues with this task (e.g., version x does not ingest vrt files).

 ### Background
-For background on the development and implementation of taskname see [here](Insert link here).
+For background on the development and implementation of this task see [here](Insert link here).

 ### Contact